A Winter's Tale (David Essex song)

 "A Winter's Tale" is a song performed by David Essex on the 1983 album The Whisper.
 First released as a single in 1982, it reached #2 in the UK singles chart in January 1983, kept off #1 by Phil Collins's cover version of "You Can't Hurry Love".

 Production and release

 "A Winter's Tale" was written by Mike Batt and Tim Rice in late 1982 in response to a request from Essex.
-Mike Batt said in a recent radio programme on Three Counties Radio that the song was written about a relationship of his that wouldn't work for geographical reasons.
+Mike Batt said in a recent radio programme on Three Counties Radio that the song, alongside "Please Don't Fall in Love" and "I Feel Like Buddy Holly", was written about a relationship of his that wouldn't work for geographical reasons.
 However, he has now been married to that lady for 40 years.

 It was released as a single in November 1982.
 It spent ten weeks in the UK chart, peaking at No. 2 on 15 January 1983.
 Later in 1983, the song was included on Essex's album The Whisper.